 If you realize the value you've entered is incorrect, tap the reading.
 You'll see the pop-up and can make changes to values or conditions.
 Then tap "Save" to save the new values.

 You will also see an option to "Delete" an entry that has already been entered.
 You can use this if the entry is incorrect for some reason (such as if it should have been entered for another day).
-This will remove it from the system.
+This will remove it from Allie and the reading will no longer be visible to your provider.

-- "Activity" Tasks cannot be manually entered.
-That information will come from your phone if you are tracking your steps with your phone
+Please note that "Activity" Tasks (Step Counts) cannot be manually entered through Allie.
+That information will come from your phone (or Google Fit) if you are tracking your steps with your phone.